-So where should you go?
-Whether it's for a family reunion, bonding with friends, or just a solo trip, here are the top local and international travel destinations to consider for your next holiday vacation.
+Where should you go this Christmas with your loved ones?
+Whether it's for a family reunion, bonding with friends, or a romantic trip with your significant other, here are some of the best Christmas holiday destinations to consider for your upcoming vacation.

-Want to avoid the hustle and bustle of Baguio but still want to enjoy a chilly weather?
+Want to avoid the hustle and bustle of Baguio but still want to enjoy the chilly weather?
 Head over to its laid-back yet equally charming neighbor: Sagada.

-Of course, your Sagada trip won't be complete without reveling in the stunning view of the sunrise at Kiltepan Peak.
-Just don't forget to respect the culture and tradition of the locals by cleaning after yourself and not interrupting sacred rituals.
-If your time and budget permits, you may also want to take a side trip to Bontoc and Banaue.
+Of course, your Sagada trip won't be complete without reveling in the stunning sunrise view at Kiltepan Peak.
+Just don't forget to respect the culture and tradition of the locals by cleaning up after yourself and not interrupting sacred rituals.
+If your time and budget permit, you may also want to take a side trip to Bontoc and Banaue.

-The island is also becoming a popular alternative to Boracay, which has been closed for rehabilitation and was re-opened in October 2018.
+The island is also a popular alternative to Boracay.
 Siargao is reminiscent of Boracay's former glory, with its secluded white-sand beaches, turquoise waters, and vibrant nightlife.
 It also helps that Siargao is now more accessible through direct flights from Manila and Cebu.

 The capital of Aurora also boasts a rich Hispanic heritage.
 On your Baler trip, make sure to visit Museo de Baler, Baler Church, and Doña Aurora Ancestral House for an unforgettable trip down memory lane.

 A trip to Thailand is one of the best and cheapest ways to enjoy a unique Asian cultural experience.
-Visit its majestic temples, ride a tuk-tuk, sample a variety of street foods, shop 'til you drop at the Chatuchak Market—your travel itinerary will surely be packed with fun activities.
+Visit its majestic temples, ride a tuk-tuk, sample a variety of street foods, and shop 'til you drop at the Chatuchak Market—your travel itinerary will be packed with fun activities!

-Thanks to Taiwan's trial visa-free program, more Filipinos can now get the chance to visit the country.
-Don’t let that rare opportunity pass up, as you have only until July 31, 2020 to enter Taiwan without a visa.
+Thanks to Taiwan's visa-free program, more Filipinos can now visit the country.
 So many wonderful attractions in Taiwan are waiting to be explored.
-It's also the best place to try Taiwanese dishes like xiao long bao (steamed soup dumplings) and stinky tofu.
+It's also the best place to try dishes like xiao long bao (steamed soup dumplings) and stinky tofu.

 A great travel destination during the ber months, Taiwan is best explored in autumn from September to November when it's at its most beautiful and the weather is mild and pleasant with little to no rainfall.
 This is also an off-peak tourist season, which means the country isn't as overcrowded.